nuzulul/webpeerjs/README.md

 ![WebPEER](webpeer.png)

-## Library
+## Implementation

-- [WebPEER.js](https://www.npmjs.com/package/webpeerjs) - JavaScript implementation of WebPEER designed as minimal low level API.
-It uses IPFS and libp2p modular stack for the specific purpose of propagating messages across the network through direct WebRTC connections between browsers.
-Consequently these messages may arrive asyncrhonously depending on the how many iterations the message goes through.
+- [WebPEER.js](https://www.npmjs.com/package/webpeerjs) - JavaScript implementation of WebPEER Network designed as a minimal, essential API.
+It uses IPFS and the libp2p modular stack for the specific purpose of propagating messages over the network via direct WebRTC connections between browsers.
+As a result, these messages can arrive asynchronously depending on how many iterations they have gone through.

 ## Security

-WebPEER Network run over [`libp2p gossipsub`](https://docs.libp2p.io/concepts/security/security-considerations/#publish--subscribe) protocol to enables communication between peers.
+WebPEER Network run over [`libp2p gossipsub`](https://docs.libp2p.io/concepts/security/security-considerations/#publish--subscribe) protocol to enables secure communication between peers.
 > By default, the gossipsub implementation will sign all messages with the author’s private key, and require a valid signature before accepting or propagating a message further.
 This prevents messages from being altered in flight, and allows recipients to authenticate the sender.

 > However, as a cooperative protocol, it may be possible for peers to interfere with the message routing algorithm in a way that disrupts the flow of messages through the network.